Achilles fights the Ethiopian king Memnon, watched by their divine mothers Thetis and Eos.

 Achilles among the daughters of Lykomedes on Skyros.

-A modern copy of a Roman fresco from the House of the Dioscuri
+A modern copy of a Roman fresco found in the tablinum of the

 Studiendepot, Skulpturensammlung, Albertinum, Dresden.